 Most people have a slightly higher body temperature during pregnancy.
 However, some individuals feel cold when they are pregnant.
-Although this symptom is normal in many cases, it can sometimes indicate an underlying medical condition.
+It can sometimes indicate an underlying medical condition.

 In this article, we discuss some causes of feeling cold during pregnancy.
 We also explain how a person can treat it and when they should speak to a doctor.

 It is not typical to feel cold during pregnancy.
 Instead, most pregnant people feel

 Progesterone, a hormone that rises in pregnancy, can slightly raise body temperature.